Space Command Hands Hegseth ‘Golden Dome’ Recommendations

 On Jan.
 27, President Trump signed an executive order calling for the development of the new missile defense system.
 The concept aims to “deploy and maintain a next-generation missile defense shield” to protect against hypersonic weapons and other advanced aerial threats, which the order designates as the “most catastrophic threat facing the United States.”

 As mandated by the executive order, Hegseth must deliver an analysis identifying existing programs that align with the system’s requirements and pinpoint any gaps that need further research and development.
-These recommendations are slated to be part of this report which was due on the President’s desk on March 31.
+These recommendations are slated to be part of this report which was due on the president’s desk on March 31.

 It’s unclear whether the department has delivered the report, but a Defense Department (DoD) spokesperson said, “the department will deliver Golden Dome for America options to the President for his decision in line with the executive order and in alignment with White House guidance and timelines.”